I-am-Xoid/Fortnite-Stealer/README.md

 To launch Fortnite using the victim's account:

-1. **Download and Set Up Aerial Launcher**
+1. **Download and Set Up Spitfire Launcher**
-   - Get Aerial Launcher from [Spitfire Launcher](https://github.com/BurakYs/Spitfire-Launcher/releases/).
+   - Get Spitfire Launcher from [Spitfire Launcher](https://github.com/BurakYs/Spitfire-Launcher/releases/).
    - add the account after its installed and press launch game.
 Thats it! :)

 2. **Get the Authorization Code**